axiacore/number-to-letters/README.md

 Number to letters
 =================

-A python library to convert numbers to letters.
+A python library to convert numbers to their spanish text representation.

 ### Quick start